 As an Amazon Associate, I earn from qualifying purchases.

-Onions are a staple in so many kitchens for a reason.
 This incredible ingredient adds so much flavor to all kinds of recipes.
-While fresh storage onions can last for a while, dehydrating onions will extend the shelf-life tenfold.
+While fresh storage onions can last for a while, dehydrating onions will extend the shelf life tenfold.

-And if you don’t have a dehydrator, this tutorial on How to Freeze Onions will be right up your alley.
+And if you don’t have a dehydrator, this tutorial on how to freeze onions will be right up your alley.

-HOW LONG DOES DEHYDRATED Onion LAST?
+HOW LONG DOES DEHYDRATED ONION LAST?

 As long as it is stored in a cool and dry place, your dehydrated onions will be good for years.
 Make sure the dried onions are fully cooled before putting them into an air-tight container.
 As it cools it will release heat that could result in condensation and eventually cause the onion to mold.